Association of Polar Early Career Scientists: Membership

 The association represents people with a wide range of scientific expertise and interests including glaciology, geology, geodesy, anthropology, sociology, political science, atmospheric science, oceanography, polar biology, culture and heritage studies, linguistics, space studies, biogeochemistry, and paleontology.

 Membership in APECS is free and open to all early career scientists interested in natural and social sciences of the polar regions, from undergraduates through assistant professors or equivalent for non-academic positions.
 Participation by engineers and those interested in the cryosphere in general is also being sought.
 APECS encourages senior researchers to register on the APECS website and serve as mentors for the organization as well as post job openings and events at their institutions.

-Future plans

-APECS will be sponsoring several early career gatherings at IPY events and major research conferences around the world during the International Polar Year.